skohub-io/skohub-reconcile/README.md

 To run it, you need to have docker and docker compose installed.
 Please see the [docker installation guide](https://docs.docker.com/install/).

+### Environment Variables

 To run the service, you need to have a `.env` file in the root directory of the project.
 You can use the provided `.sample.env` as a template.
 Run `cp .sample.env .env` to create the environment file.

+### Network

+The service uses an external network to communicate with the [SkoHub Reconcile Publish](https://github.com/skohub-io/skohub-reconcile-publish) module, which is used to publish vocabularies to the service.

+Before you start the service make sure the network `reconcile-backend` exists.
+You can create it with:

+    $ docker network create reconcile-backend

+### Run the Service

 Then, you can run the service with:

     $ docker compose up

-This will start the Reconciliation service on the port specified with `APP_PORT` in `.env`.
+This will start the Reconciliation service on the port specified with `APP_PORT_EXPOSED` in `.env`.
 Add `-d` to run the service in the background.
 Note that the Elasticsearch and Kibana services will also be exposed.